 The academic degree and/or certificate will be issued to any Charles R. Drew University graduate upon verification of completion of degree/certificate requirements.
 Students must file the Graduation Clearance form and obtain all approvals prior to submission to the Office of Registration and Records.
-Duplicate or replacement diplomas and certificates may be requested in writing from the Registrar.
+Duplicate or replacement diplomas and certificates may be requested from the Office of Registration and Records office.
 There is a fee charged for each duplicate diploma or certificate.